alaminone/gym-project-clicnt/README.md

--Secure user authentication for members to access personalized content.
+- Secure user authentication for members to access personalized content.

--Customizable workout programs based on user preferences, time constraints, and equipment availability.
+- Customizable workout programs based on user preferences.
 - User can chooch Trainer he/she want.
--User can apply for trainer post.
+- User can apply for trainer post.
--Deshbord admin / trainer /member .
+-